SankalpGupta2001/online-quiz/README.md

 Set up to run the code:

-1) Open project with root directory in one folder in VsCode and in terminal , In terminal do these steps.
+1) Open project with root directory in one folder in VsCode and in terminal, In terminal do these steps.
 2) cd server
 3) npm install
 4) nodemon src/index.js